-Barry F. Schwartz Age: 72 Director Since: 2007 Skills and Qualifications: • Senior executive and business experience • Extensive legal experience • Public company board experience • Knowledge of the Company and long-standing service as a Company Director Committees: • None Public Company Directorships Held During the Past 5 Years: • Revlon, Inc. (2007 - present) • Revlon Consumer Products Corporation (2004 - present) • Scientific Games Corporation (2003 - September 2020) • Gaming and Leisure Properties, Inc. (2017 - present)
+Barry F. Schwartz Age: 72 Skills and Qualifications: • Senior executive and business experience Committees: None Director Since: 2007 Extensive legal experience Public company board experience Knowledge of the Company and long-standing service as a Company Director Public Company Directorships Held During the Past 5 Years: Revlon, Inc. (2007 - present) Revlon Consumer Products Corporation (2004 - present) Scientific Games Corporation (2003 - September 2020) Gaming and Leisure Properties, Inc. (2017 - present)

 Mr. Schwartz has been a Director of the Company since November 2007 and a Director of Products Corporation since March 2004.
 Mr. Schwartz has served as Emeritus Vice Chairman of MacAndrews & Forbes since July 2019 and prior to that Mr. Schwartz was Executive Vice Chairman and Chief Administrative Officer of MacAndrews & Forbes and various affiliates from October 2007 to December 2015.
-Prior to that, Mr. Schwartz was Executive Vice President and General Counsel of MacAndrews & Forbes and various affiliates since 1993 and Senior Vice President of MacAndrews & Forbes and various affiliates from 1989 to 1993.
-Mr. Schwartz has served as a member of the Board of Directors of Scientific Games from 2003 until September 2020, where he served as a member of the Compliance Committee and Compensation Committee; and as a member of the Board of Directors of Gaming and Leisure Properties, Inc. since May 2017, where he currently serves as a member of the Audit and Compliance Committee.
-Mr. Schwartz was formerly Vice Chairman and has served as a member of the Board of Trustees of The City University of New York until 2020.
+Prior to that, Mr. Schwartz was Executive Vice President and General Counsel of MacAndrews & Forbes and various affiliates from 1989 to 1993.
+Mr. Schwartz has served as a member of the Board of Directors of Scientific Games from 2003 until September 2020, where he served as a member of the Compliance Committee and Compensation Committee; and as a member of the Board of Directors of Gaming and Leisure Properties, Inc. since May 2017, where he currently serves as a member of the Board of Trustees of The City University of New York until 2020.
 He is Trustee Emeritus and former Chairman of the Board of Trustees at Kenyon College and is a member of the Georgetown University Law Center Board of Visitors.
 Mr. Schwartz is a member of the Board of Directors of NYU Langone Medical Center and Jazz at Lincoln Center.